Quick navigation:

 4. Batching the workflow: 60 minutes to a filled calendar

-Once you’ve chosen a hero dish and guardrails, the real win is turning this into a monthly habit.
-Think of it as a content kitchen: one focused hour where you prep, “cook,” and plate a full AI food content calendar.
+You’ve chosen a hero dish.
+You’ve set guardrails.
+Now turn this into a monthly habit.
+Think of it as a content kitchen.
+It’s one focused hour.
+You prep, “cook,” and plate a full calendar.

 60-minute batch workflow

-1. Prep (0-10 min): Confirm this month’s hero dish, pull last month’s notes on which angles performed best, and review your non-negotiables.
+1. Prep (0-10 min): Confirm this month’s hero dish.
+Pull last month’s notes.
+Check which angles performed best.
+Review your rules.

-3. Generate (20-40 min): Upload your best base image into Yummify, select a saved branded environment, and generate 10-15 variations focused on background, angle, and mood.
+3. Generate (20-40 min): Upload your best base image into Yummify.
+Select a saved branded environment.
+Generate 10-15 variations.
+Focus on background, angle, and mood.

-4. Format (40-50 min): Export the strongest images and drop them into pre-sized templates for Reels covers, Stories, QR heroes, and email headers in a design tool like Canva.
+4. Format (40-50 min): Export the strongest images.
+Drop them into templates.
+Use pre-sized formats for Reels covers, Stories, QR heroes, and email headers.
+Use a design tool like Canva.

-5. Schedule (50-60 min): Load finished assets into your social scheduler, website, or QR menu system, labeling each by dish and angle.
+5. Schedule (50-60 min): Load finished assets into your social scheduler.
+Add them to your website or QR menu system.
+Label each by dish and angle.

-This mirrors the kind of repurposing flow Content Marketing Institute outlines for written content, applied to visuals.
+This mirrors the repurposing flow Content Marketing Institute outlines for written content.
+Here it’s applied to visuals.

 Using a design layer on top of Yummify

-Yummify gives you the styled food asset; a design app lets you resize and add light branding.
-This short video shows a similar idea-using AI inside a design tool to tweak and resize visuals for different platforms:
+Yummify gives you the styled food asset.
+A design app lets you resize and add light branding.
+This short video shows a similar idea.
+It uses AI inside a design tool.
+You can tweak and resize visuals for different platforms:

 You can follow the same pattern:

-• Use Yummify to generate honest, on-brand dish variations.
+• Use Yummify to generate honest, on-brand dish variations for your AI food photography workflow.

 • Bring them into a design tool only to crop, resize, and add light overlays like your logo or a price badge.

-For multi-unit groups, create a shared folder per hero dish with clear names like mac-cheese_feed-closeup_v1 or mac-cheese_QR-overhead_v2 so any new marketer can find the right files in seconds.
-When you expand to trays or buffets, the same system scales-see AI-styled catering platters for platter-specific tips.
+For multi-unit groups, create a shared folder per hero dish.
+Use clear names like mac-cheese_feed-closeup_v1 or mac-cheese_QR-overhead_v2.
+Then any new marketer can find the right files in seconds.
+When you expand to trays or buffets, the same system scales.
+See AI-styled catering platters for platter-specific tips.

 Pick a recurring 60-minute slot on your calendar for a monthly “content kitchen” and invite whoever currently handles your social posts.